Single Member LLC

 Non-residents can form single-member LLC in the US with ease.
 It can be owned by a foreign entity or even a foreign individual.

-Single member LLC & sole proprietorship are similar in many ways.
+Single-member LLCs & sole proprietorships are similar in many ways.

 IRS treats them the same.
 So, the income taxes for them are the same.